top of page

 The fact is that when we look at the first 400 years of Christianity the Church fathers were often grappling with difficult challenges to the faith.
 They took the time to grapple seriously with them.
 They became “comfortable with the uncomfortable”.

-Deconstruction... done in a healthy way does not need to be a big scary thing for the Church… it can be an opportunity to show courage and faith.
+Deconstruction... or rather "disentanglement" - that is careful unraveling of false teachings does not need to be a big scary thing for the Church… it can be an opportunity to show courage and faith.
 Seems like the modern Church either caves in quickly and becomes part of the decay of society or they fight every challenge from their deepest parts… using gaslighting or intimidation… whatever it takes so long as the questions are quelled.
 More on this in a future post as we unravel the Spanish Inquisition and compare it to how some Church leaders lead today.

 It is a hard thing to live in the questions… to be comfortable with the uncomfortable… however, Jesus bride should love doing the things that Jesus does…